greentfrapp/cond-shift-neurons/README.md

 $ python main.py --test
 ```

-There is the option to test with a different number of classes per test task, by specifying `--num_test_classes`.
+There is the option to test with a different number of classes, by specifying `--num_test_classes`.
 A model trained on N-way tasks can only be tested on M-way tasks, where M <= N.

 See [main.py](https://github.com/greentfrapp/cond-shift-neurons/tree/master/main.py) for the full list of flags or just run: